-During the second quarter of 2004, we continued with our re-engineering plans started in 2002 to drive operational efficiency throughout our organization.
-The key points from our activities in the second quarter of 2004 were as follows:
+During the third quarter of 2004, we continued with our re-engineering plans started in 2002 to drive operational efficiency throughout our organization.
+The key points from our activities in the third quarter of 2004 were as follows:

-1) Continued reduction of costs and expenses - We continue to analyze the cost structure of the Company in order to improve our competitiveness in the markets in which we serve.
-For example, during the second quarter, we announced actions, to be implemented in the third quarter of 2004, to reduce our pension expense in future years by making changes to our U.S. based pension plans.
+- 1) Continued reduction of costs and expenses We continue to analyze the cost structure of the Company in order to improve our competitiveness in the markets in which we serve.
+We have completed the actions that should deliver \$200 million of cumulative cost savings in 2004, even after absorbing incremental costs associated with the Sarbanes-Oxley Act of 2002 and the negative impact from foreign currency fluctuations.
+In addition, during the second quarter, we announced actions, which were implemented in the third quarter of 2004, to reduce our pension expense in future years by making changes to our U.S. based pension plans.
 In the future, we may make similar changes to our international pension plans.
-We remain on track to achieve our goal of delivering \$250 million of annualized cost savings in 2005, using 2002 as a starting point.

-2) Enterprise Resource Planning (ERP) system implementation - We completed the implementation of our ERP system in the Austria, Germany, and Switzerland during the second quarter of 2004 along with certain applications deployed to our operations in Canada.
-We have already made significant progress in the third quarter of 2004 taking ERP live in additional EMEA countries.
-For the remainder of the year, we will continue to deploy key ERP applications to certain business functions worldwide.
+We remain on track to achieve our goal of delivering \$250 million of annualized cost savings in 2005, using 2002 as a starting point. - 2) Enterprise Resource Planning (ERP) system implementation We completed the implementation of our ERP system in Belgium, Portugal, Spain, and the Netherlands during the third quarter of 2004 along with certain applications deployed to our operations in Germany, China, and India.
+For the remainder of the year, deployment of certain ERP business functions will occur on a very limited basis.

-3) Transition of transaction processing to Accenture LLP (Accenture) - Additional general ledger, accounts receivable, accounts payable, and service order management functions were transitioned to Accenture during the quarter.
+- 3) Transition of transaction processing to Accenture LLP (Accenture) Additional general ledger, accounts receivable, accounts payable, and service order management functions were transitioned to Accenture during the quarter.
 For certain functions by country, Accenture now has the responsibility for recording and processing of transactions; however, NCR is providing appropriate oversight over these activities.
-We will continue this transition of more of our complex transaction processes in the third quarter of 2004.

-4) Real estate consolidation and restructuring - We continued to examine our portfolio of owned and leased properties during the quarter in order to lower our overall facility costs.
+All of the transition activities scheduled for 2004 were completed by the end of the third quarter of 2004 with no additional processes being transitioned until the first quarter of 2005. - 4) Real estate consolidation and restructuring We continued to examine our portfolio of owned and leased properties during the quarter in order to lower our overall facility costs.
 We are currently negotiating to sell certain owned properties by the end of 2004, which may result in additional real estate gains in 2004 if we are successful in closing the transactions.
-Also, for the six months ended June 30, 2004, NCR utilized \$2 million of the restructuring reserve as described in Note 4 of the Notes to Condensed Consolidated Financial Statements.
+Also, for the nine months ended September 30, 2004, NCR utilized \$3 million of the restructuring reserve as described in Note 4 of the Notes to Condensed Consolidated Financial Statements.
 The majority of the lease obligations relating to the reserve will continue through 2005, with one remaining obligation continuing to 2009.